How to write briefs that deliver great design work

 You won’t need to answer all these questions, just those relevant to the brief.
 One element that often gets left out for product packaging is the in-store environment.
 It leads to great 2D design work that doesn’t work in the end environment.
 Don’t skip sharing information on the location the design has to ultimately work in.

 State the objective of the design work as concisely and specifically as possible.
-It may contribute on many levels to broader marketing objectives but getting one clear objective for the brief is really powerful.
+It may contribute on many levels to broader marketing objectives but getting one clear objective for the brief is powerful.
 Objectives tend to be about change, so make the language dynamic.
 Is it about changing perception, or behavior, from X to Y?
 Is it to attract a new target consumer?
 Be realistic about the potential outcomes of design work.
 Increasing sales or market share are the jobs of the whole marketing plan, not design work.

 The design challenge